ranchodeluxe/sheepdawg/README.md

 ## TODO
 0. using the previous build.sh script, write wrappers around building
 0. create basic geoprocessing examples
+0. make sure that we do the `apt-get install` part as dynamic in build on ec2
 0. use the new iam module with role from ansible-lambda
 0. figure out why event notifications aren't working anymore on S3 buckets